PeterEB/coap-node/README.md

 3. `rid` (_String_ | _Number_): Resource id of the allocated Resource.
 4. `callback` (_Function_): `function (err, val) { }`, where `val` is the read result.

-    If the Resource is not a simple value and there has not a read method been initialized for it, the `val` passes to the callback will be a string `\_unreadable\_`.
-If the Resource is an executable resource, the `val` passes to the callback will be a string `\_exec\_`.
+    If the Resource is not a simple value and there has not a read method been initialized for it, the `val` passes to the callback will be a string '\_unreadable\_'.
+If the Resource is an executable resource, the `val` passes to the callback will be a string '\_exec\_'.
 If the Resource is not found, an error will be passed to first argument of the callback.

 **Returns:**